noepozzan/small-peptide-pipeline/pipeline_documentation.md

 ### `ANNOTATE`
 This subworkflow is made up of 4 [Nextflow](#third-party-software-used) processes.
-It takes the rRNA reference, the reference genome and a genome annotation file as inputs and returns a fasta file containing the longest transcripts and a tsv file containing "transcript id, gene id, CDS"(MERIC?)
+It takes the rRNA reference, the reference genome and a genome annotation file as inputs and returns a fasta file containing the longest transcripts and a tsv file containing transcript id, gene id, CDS

 #### `SELECT_LONGEST_CODING_TRANSCRIPT`
 Python script that selects longest coding transcript per gene